-Bowser kidnaps Princess Peach together with her whole castle and brings them to the centre of the universe and Mario himself is shot to a small planet where finds new friends who help him to travel the galaxy and free Princess Peach.
+Bowser kidnaps Princess Peach together with her whole castle and brings them to the centre of the universe.
+Mario himself is shot to a small planet where he finds new friends who help him to travel the galaxy and free Princess Peach.

 Super Mario Galaxy and its successor are certainly the most 3-dimensional Mario games which have ever been made.
 Each of the 42 levels consists of a number of micro planets and gravity is the main aspect of gameplay.
 Mario can run all around the differently sized planets where he encounters various enemies and puzzles which require 3-dimensional thinking.

-Super Mario Galaxy can be played by two players, one controlling Mario while the other helps for instance by collecting special items and shooting them at enemies.
-The game is visually stunning and very inventive in its design and has also a very sophisticated orchestral soundtrack.
+Super Mario Galaxy can be played by two players.
+One controls Mario while the other helps for instance by collecting special items and shooting them at enemies.
+The game is visually stunning and very inventive in its design and also has a very sophisticated orchestral soundtrack.

 Super Mario Galaxy 2